joshcough/MinecraftPlugins/README.md

     /open Flocking.nlogo

-The plugin many commands, and a complete listing of them can be found here: https://github.com/joshcough/MinecraftPlugins/blob/master/netlogo/src/main/resources/netlogo.yml
+The plugin contains many commands, and a complete listing of them can be found here: https://github.com/joshcough/MinecraftPlugins/blob/master/netlogo/src/main/resources/netlogo.yml

 ### Opening a model